 Pot roast isn’t really a specific recipe or cut of meat — it’s more of a method.
 Take a big cut of tough beef, brown it if you can, then cover and slow cook it with aromatics and liquid (stock, broth, wine, or water) until meltingly tender.

 When thinking about how pot roast is made, time and temperature really define the process.
 Pot roast is basically a braise that cooks at a low temperature for a long period of time.

 So what kind of meats work best then?
 The tougher cuts!
 We’re talking about lean cuts with lots of connective tissue and very little fat that see a lot of movement and action on the animal — ones that would be like chewing shoe leather if you just seared or grilled it quickly.

-But cooked properly, the high amount of collagen in tough cuts eventually breaks down into gelatin, tenderizing the meat, making it succulent and not dry, and best of all, adding richness and body to the braising liquid to turn it into sauce.
+When cooked properly, the high amount of collagen in tough cuts eventually breaks down into gelatin, tenderizing the meat, making it succulent, and adding richness and body to the braising liquid to turn it into a velvety sauce.

 Which Cuts of Beef Work Best?

-Now that we know the science behind why tough cuts make the best pot roast, let's get into the specific cuts.
-Here are the three cuts to get from the butcher case that will all make a fine pot roast:
+Now that we know the details behind why tough cuts make the best pot roast, let’s get into the specific cuts.
+The following three cuts will all make a fine pot roast: